Secondary Meaning: The Measure of Brand Strategy

 Brand strategy can be applied to the corporation itself.
 For example, Procter & Gamble is a very large consumer packaged goods company that owns hundreds of brands, such as Tide detergent, Crest toothpaste, Bounty paper towels, Downy fabric softener, Pampers diapers, and many others.
 Each of these brands has its own strategy and marketing plan to support it.
 Likewise, Procter & Gamble as a major corporation has its own strategy and marketing plan that is largely separate from the strategies of its many brands.
 Most likely, P&G’s corporate strategy and marketing are focused on investors around the world who might choose to invest money in P&G and on governments and thought leaders globally that might want to impede or block the company’s commercial activities.
 The concepts of brand strategy apply to corporations as well as to their individual brands.

-How do you get to an optimal brand strategy?
+How do you evolve an optimal brand strategy?
 It’s complicated and takes a lot of iterations.
 Brand strategy results from a combination of a) good primary research and b) strategic vision.
-You need both of these inputs to create great strategy.
-Typically, qualitative research techniques are relied upon (focus groups, depth interviews, ethnography) to really understand the deeper motivations and perceptions and how people feel and think about your brand and competitive brands.
+You need both of these inputs to create a great strategy.
+Typically, qualitative research techniques are relied upon (focus groups, depth interviews, ethnography) to really understand the deeper motivations and perceptions and learn how people feel and think about your brand and competitive brands.
 The qualitative research helps define the language, concepts, and ideas that can be employed to build the brand strategy, and then comes the survey-based research to prove beyond doubt which strategy will lead to a winning brand.

 One final thought: if the brand strategy is right, and if it’s consistently pursued, and if the advertising investments are sufficient to break through the noise and clutter, over the long-term that brand can become extremely valuable.
 In many companies, the value of the brands they own is much greater than the book value or the market value of the corporation itself.
 So, there’s a great prize at the end of the marketing rainbow if the brand strategy is right.

-About the Author
+Author

-Copyright © 2023 by Decision Analyst, Inc.
+Copyright © 2024 by Decision Analyst, Inc.

 This posting may not be copied, published, or used in any way without written permission of Decision Analyst.